MichelHMachado/coodesh-challenge/README.md

 I chose to fetch all station data to enhance the user experience.
 Given the large amount of data, I managed it using a simple database with IndexedDB.
 This approach provides real database functionality without the need for additional third-party databases, allowing for faster development.

 Users will only need to wait for the data to load the first time they access the app; subsequent requests will be fetched from their local IndexedDB.
+I also added a check to see if more than one day has passed since the last fetch.
+If it has, the system will seamlessly verify whether the new request data is different from what’s currently in the database.
+If there’s a difference, it will update the data.
+This way, I enhance the user experience and ensure that their stations are kept up to date.

 While I could have used Redux for state management, I opted for React’s Context API instead, as it wasn't specified in the project requirements.
 This choice helps improve prop drilling.